ONSdigital/dp-identity-api-archived/README.md

 To run the **dp-api-tests** against the **dp-identity-api** run `make acceptance`.
 This will run the API against a different (test) Mongo database which will be torn down after the tests.

-### DEV NOTES

-1.)
-Have added basic endpoint for CreateIdentity, `/identities'` with a very basic model.

 ### Configuration

 | Environment variable        | Default                                   | Description